qlpqlp/DogeLuckyMining/README.md

 - Mines **empty blocks** (block 10k coins reward only, zero transactions).
 - Runs on **mainnet** or **testnet**.
 - Works in two modes:
-  - **Pure P2P** — connect directly to the Dogecoin network.
+  - **Pure P2P** ,connect directly to the Dogecoin network.
 No full node, no Dogecoin Core, no RPC.
 Absolute solo mining.
-  - **RPC** — connect to an existing node (e.g. **Dogecoin Core**) and use it for the chain tip and block submission.
+  - **RPC** ,connect to an existing node (e.g. **Dogecoin Core**) and use it for the chain tip and block submission.
 - **Optional address generation:** If you don’t have a payout address yet, the Configuration page can generate **mainnet** or **testnet** Dogecoin addresses for you.
 This uses **LibDogecoin** from the [Dogecoin Foundation](https://github.com/dogecoinfoundation/libdogecoin) (via the [dogeorg/doge](https://github.com/dogeorg/doge) Go library).
 You’ll see the public address and private key (WIF) and must store the private key safely; the app does not store it.

 It uses your machine’s **CPU** (multi-threaded Scrypt) or **GPU** (OpenCL, **Windows builds only** in the current release).
 A web interface on port 42069 lets you configure and monitor everything.